M-Jamil/Zakat/README.md

 2) Linux with x-windows
 3) MAC OS v10.x
 4) iPAD (not tested, may work)
-5) iphone (not tested, may work)
+5) iPhone (not tested, may work)
-6) Android (not tested, may work)
+6) Android (not tested, may work) - use AndrOpen Office software from Playstore to open ODB.

 Prerequisites:
 --------------

-1) You will need to install latest JAVA JRE, you can download from the nfollowing link:
+1) You will need to install latest JAVA JRE, you can download from the following link:

 https://www.java.com/en/download/

-2) You also need OpenOffice or Libreoffice, i recomend Openoffice which can be downloaded from the following link:
+2) You also need OpenOffice or Libreoffice, i recommend OpenOffice which can be downloaded from the following link:

 https://www.openoffice.org/download/